cgarryZA/advent-of-camel-2025/README.md

 This project is based on the [Jane Street Hardcaml Template Project](https://github.com/janestreet/hardcaml_template_project/tree/with-extensions), with the structure and UART infrastructure rebuilt and updated from the [2024 Advent of Hardcaml](https://github.com/asinghani/advent-of-hardcaml-2024/) designs to match current versions of Hardcaml and dune.

+This repository contains solutions for each day of AoC bar day 7, and day 10 part 2.

 <br>
 <p align="center">
   <img